Skip to content

 selected_label

 Label of selected option.
 READABLE for reports.
+None in the same no-option-selected abstain case as selected_index.

 value